arnemertz/fix/docs/_posts/2021-08-06-empty-list-scenario.md

 There are a handful of things I left to be refactored due to my short tooling detour:

 - `cli::app` unit tests.
-There's a pattern emerging how the app class is tested: create a stringstream to capture the output.
+There's a pattern emerging how the app class is tested: create a `string_stream` to capture the output.
 Assemble a vector of arguments, run it, check the output and return code.
-The stringstream handling and the vector are mostly boilerplate.
+The `string_stream` handling and the vector are mostly boilerplate.
 The most expressive way to write unit tests would be passing a simple string with space-separated arguments to a function and get something back that has the output string and exit code.

 - Argument processing in `cli::app`.
 Working with the argument vector and handling the different inputs and commands has become unwieldy even before there is any actual functionality to speak of.
 There are several command-line argument processing libraries that may help.
 I have set my eyes on [docopt](https://github.com/docopt/docopt.cpp) since it looks as if it's going to help a lot with printing the usage strings etc.

 - The behave step checking for numeric exit codes is redundant.
-As discussed earlier, I like the semantic exit codes more, so I'll get rid of the numeric one.
+As discussed earlier, I like the semantic exit codes more, so I'll get rid of the numeric ones.